HebeHH/hebehh.github.io/_posts/2020-11-04-Brittle-File-IO.md

 title: "Brittle File I/O"
 date: 2020-04-10 09:40:07
 image: '/assets/'
 excerpt: "Today I spent about two minutes writing a little python batch processor, and then another ten wondering why it suddenly stopped working.
-It was a good reminder that platform-independence is hard to come by, no matter how high-level and abstract the language."
+It was a good reminder that platform-independence is hard to come by, no matter how high-level and abstract the language.<br>
+"
 tags: python bash portability
 categories: snippets
 twitter_text: